 El Mercado

 You can’t go wrong with anything on the menu at El Mercado.
-Start your meal with Phillip’s Special Queso, then dig into the Mercado Plate, which includes chili con queso, one crispy taco, guacamole salad, and two beef or cheese enchiladas.
+Start your meal with Phillip’s Special Queso, then dig into the Mercado Plate, which includes chile con queso, one crispy taco, guacamole salad, and two beef or cheese enchiladas.

 Enchiladas Y Mas